antaresproject/docs/docs/services/widget.md

 ##Views

 The method responsible for displaying widget's content is the '**render**' method.
-The method should respond with an object which renders available the '__toString' magic method or respond independently with a value of the 'String' type.
+The method should respond with an object providing the '__toString' magic method or respond independently with a value of the 'String' type.
 Otherwise, the widget will not be displayed.
 The code in the example:

 ```php
 public function render()